ds-gustavo-cunha/A3Data-Case/README.md

 **Database**: research for a better description of every column in the database to further understand (and use) available data.

-**Feature Engineering**: explore feature creating to find out new relevant features for the project solution.
+**Feature Engineering**: explore feature creating to find out new relevant features (and metrics) for the project solution.

 **Storytelling**: get feedback for the first presentation and use it to improve the storytelling template for the next cycle.